Anna Wintour apologizes for race-related `mistakes’

 The magazine’s editor in chief, who is also Conde Nast’s artistic director and global content adviser, had no further comment Wednesday on the email obtained by The Associated Press.
 It was first revealed Tuesday in the New York Post.

-Wintour’s mea culpa came soon after Adam Rapoport, the editor in chief of another Condé Nast title, Bon Appetit, resigned after a photo surfaced of him in brownface, amplifying outrage over how the food magazine treats employees of color.
+Wintour’s mea culpa surfaced soon after Adam Rapoport, the editor in chief of another Condé Nast title, Bon Appetit, resigned after a photo surfaced of him in brownface, amplifying outrage over how the food magazine treats employees of color.

 On Monday, editor of the lifestyle site Refinery29, Christene Barberich, resigned after reports surfaced of staff members saying they had experienced racial discrimination at the company.